-The Missing Skill for Success and Happiness at Work
+The Missing Skill For Success and Happiness At Work

-Written by Andrew Tarvin, the world’s first Humor Engineer, this a business book on humor.
+Written by Andrew Tarvin, the world’s first Humor Engineer, this is a business book on humor.
 No, that’s not an oxymoron.
 It really is a business book and it really is about getting better results by having more fun.
 Because people who use humor in the workplace are more productive, less stressed, and happier.
 No joke; sources included.

 The goal is not to make you funnier—though that may be a side effect—but to make you effective-er.
 You’ll learn to develop a personal humor habit that’s not about spitting wisecracks or telling the funniest stories, but a way of seeing work in an energizing new way.
 You’ll build on some of the most important business skills for today’s work environment, develop techniques for leveraging humor, and take action to improve your work immediately.
 And you’ll have fun doing it.

 There will be stories about grandmas who text, multiple mentions of milkshakes, and exactly seven references to zombies.
 Oh, and there will be puns.
 (You’ve been warned.)
 Looking for success and happiness at work?
 Discover the missing skill of Humor That Works.

 "If you want to increase team productivity, relieve stress, and be happier at work, you could hire a bunch of workplace consultants, invest in scream therapy, and put Pharrell Williams on repeat—or you could just read Humor That Works."

 As an engineer, I love numbers.
 They make sense.
 My favorite number?
 All of them.
 My favorite, favorite number?
 8. It’s a perfect closed loop, an infinity sign standing up, a zero with a belt on, and it’s part of the greatest kids joke of all time: Why was six afraid of seven?
 Because seven eight nine.
 Or the Yoda version: Why was five afraid of seven?
 Because six, seven eight.